Where Can I Buy Limestone Powder

 Q: How does limestone powder improve soil health?
 A: It raises the soil pH, making essential nutrients more accessible to plants.
 Acidic soils often lock up nutrients, preventing plants from absorbing them effectively.

 Q: What is the difference between calcitic and dolomitic limestone powder?
-A: Calcitic limestone powder is mainly composed of calcium carbonate, while dolomitic limestone powder contains both calcium and magnesium carbonate.
+A: Calcitic limestone powder is mainly composed of calcium carbonate, while dolomitic limestone powder contains both calcium and magnesium carbonate And that's really what it comes down to.
+No workaround needed..

 Q: How do I determine how much limestone powder to apply?
 A: Conduct a soil test to measure the pH level and nutrient content of your soil.
 The results will guide you on the appropriate type and amount to use.